Scaling limits of random planar maps with a unique large face: Introduction

 It was originally noted in \cite{bialas:1996} and recently developed further in \cite{janson:2012,janson:2011,jonsson:2011,kortchemski:2012} that there exists a phase of simply generated trees where a unique vertex with a degree proportional to the size of the tree appears as the trees get large.
 This phenomenon has been referred to as condensation.
 The purpose of this paper is to study the scaling limit of planar maps corresponding to the condensation phase of the simply generated trees.
-The large vertex in the trees will produce a large face in the planar maps in analogy with the situation in \cite{legall:2011}.
+The large vertex in the trees will produce a large face in the planar maps in analogy with the situation in \cite {legall:2011}.
 The weights which we consider are chosen as explained below.
 Define the generating function

 and denote its radius of convergence by $R$.
-For $R>0$ define $\mean = \lim_{t\nearrow R} \frac{t g'(t)}{g(t)}$ and for $R = 0$ let $\mean=0$.
-We will be interested in the following two cases, (\ref{cond:A1}) and (\ref{cond:A2}), which are known to be the only cases giving rise to condensation in the corresponding simply generated trees (see e.g.~\cite{janson:2012}):
+For $R>0$, define $\mean= \lim_{t\nearrow R} \frac{t g'(t)}{g(t)}$ and for $R = 0$ let $\mean=0$.
+We will be interested in the following two cases, (\ref{cond:A1}) and (\ref{cond:A2}), which are known to be the only cases giving rise to condensation in the corresponding simply generated trees (see, e.g., \cite{janson:2012}): { {C\arabic{equation}} } In practice, we will consider the special case of (\ref{cond:A1}) when the weights furthermore obey for some $\beta> 2$ and some slowly varying function $L$ and the special case of (\ref{cond:A2}) when the weights furthermore obey